notqmail/notqmail.org/Good-Pull-Requests.md

 - Builds in TravisCI
 - Matches the conventions of surrounding code, where we're still trying to do that
 - Uses new and improved conventions, where we're trying to do that
-- Has at least one reviewer's approval, and no significant objections
+- Has at least one reviewer's (maybe two now?) approval, and no significant objections

 # To iterate on a PR, we...